yudintsev/yudintsev/README.md

 - 👋 Hello World, I’m Georgiy.
+- I am a Senior Data Engineer at [TelevisaUnivion](https://corporate.televisaunivision.com/) - the largest multimedia provider for Spanish speakers.
 - I’m a neuroscientist and statistician by training.
-- I work at [Torticity](https://torticity.com/) as a Senior Analytics Engineer.
-- Currently learning more about analytics engineering and its impact on running a successful business.
+- Currently learning more about big data technologies and its impact on running a successful business.
 As a neuroscientist, I worked on analyzing neural activity patterns from imaging experiments (widefield, in vivo 2-photon (2P) imaging).
 - Experienced in data analysis and machine learning using SQL, dbt, R and Python.
 - 📫 Feel free to reach out!